zerofo/hacBrewPack/README.md

 --nopatchnacplogo        Skip patching logo handeling in NACP
 ```

-HacBrewPack doesn't need any options to work. if you follow folder structure properly, you can just run the program and it'll make NSP
+hacBrewPack doesn't need any options to work. if you follow folder structure properly, you can just run the program and it'll make a NSP
 Check template folder for default folder structure, Makefile, npdm json and other useful info

 ## Licensing